 - Your tooth under the crown can still get a cavity.
 To prevent cavities, be sure to brush your teeth twice a day and floss once a day.

 - Your crown could chip or crack: If you grind your teeth or clench your jaw, you may need to wear a night mouth guard to protect your crown when you sleep.

 - The nerve of your tooth could become extra sensitive to cold and hot temperatures.
 It may be painful.
 In this case, you may need a root canal procedure.

 Before the Procedure

 There are several types of crowns, and each has pros and cons.
 Talk to your dentist about the type of crown that works best for you.
 The different types of crowns include:

 Stainless steel crowns:

 - Are pre-made.

 - Work well as temporary crowns, especially for young children.
-The crown falls off when the child loses the baby tooth.
+The crown falls out when the child loses the baby tooth.

 - Hold up to chewing and teeth grinding